TheKliko/klikos-modloader/readme.md

 <h2 id="features">Features</h2>

 <h3>Mod Profiles</h3>
-Set up different mod profiles and seamlessly switch between them through the modloader menu, make use of mod priorities to make sure your mods are applied in the right order.
+Set up different mod profiles and seamlessly switch between them through the modloader menu, use mod priorities to make sure your mods are applied in the right order.

-<h3>Roblox Studio</h3>
+<h3>Rich Presence</h3>
 Kliko's modloader is not only available for the Roblox Player client, it can also be used to add your favourite mods to Roblox Studio.

-<h3>Rich Presence (Discord)</h3>
+<h3>Studio Support</h3>
 Replace Roblox's default rich presence to show the game you are playing within Roblox, along with the time spent within that game.